(See also Introduction to Meningitis.)

 Doctors suspect meningitis when people have a headache, fever, and stiff neck.
 They then try to determine whether meningitis is present and whether it is caused by bacteria (requiring immediate treatment) or a virus.
 Viral meningitis is more likely when the symptoms are less severe.

-Doctors sometimes also withdraw a sample of blood for culture, examination, and, if available, PCR testing.
+Doctors sometimes also take a sample of blood, nasal or throat secretions, or stool for culture, examination, and/or, if available, PCR testing.
 HIV can be diagnosed based on the results of antibody tests and PCR.
 Levels of antibodies to other viruses are measured and sometimes remeasured a few weeks later.
 An increase in the level of antibodies to a particular virus indicates that the virus caused a recent infection and so probably was the cause of recent meningitis.

 If people appear very ill, doctors start treatment right away without waiting for test results to identify the cause.
 These people are given antibiotics until doctors are sure that they do not have bacterial meningitis, which, if untreated, can rapidly cause permanent brain or nerve damage or death.
-They are also given acyclovir (an antiviral drug) in case the infection is due to HSV.
+They are also given acyclovir (an antiviral drug) in case the meningitis is due to HSV or varicella-zoster infection.

 After the cause is identified, doctors change drugs as needed.